reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

 One of the important capabilities of Axios is its isomorphic nature which means it can run in the browser as well as in server-side Node.js applications with the same codebase.

-Axios is also a promise-based HTTP client that can be used in plain JavaScript and advanced JavaScript frameworks like React, Vue.js, and Angular.
+Axios is also a promise-based HTTP client that can be used in plain JavaScript as well as in advanced JavaScript frameworks like React, Vue.js, and Angular.

 It supports all modern browsers, including support for IE 8 and higher.

 In the following sections, we will look at examples of using these features of Axios in our applications.

 ## Installing Axios and Other Prerequisites For the Examples

-We have created the following applications to simulate the behavior of applications running on a server and the client-side interacting with REST APIs published by an API server:
+We have created the following applications to simulate APIs on the server consumed by other applications on the server and the browser with REST APIs :

+{{% image alt="Applications" src="images/posts/node-axios/axios_conn.png" %}}

 1. `apiserver`: This is a Node.js application written using the Express Framework that will have REST APIs.
 2. `serversideapps`:  This is also a Node.js written in Express that will call the REST APIs exposed by the `apiserver` application using the `Axios` HTTP client.
 3. `reactapp`: This is a front-end application written in React which will also call the REST APIs exposed by the `apiserver` application.